-Trump's antitrust enforcer considers a gear shift
+Trump's antitrust enforcer considers shifting up a gear

 Big tech companies such as Alphabet Inc’s Google, Facebook Inc, Amazon.com Inc and others have faced criticism from Republicans and Democrats for everything from widespread collection of users’ information to being used by Russia to meddle in the 2016 U.S. election to being unfair in how they use their dominance to compete with smaller rivals.

-The FTC did an investigation of Google that ended in 2013 with a slap on the wrist for the search and advertising company.
+The FTC conducted an investigation of Google that ended in 2013 with a slap on the wrist for the search and advertising company.
+Yelp Inc has pushed for the agency to re-open that probe.

 In a congressional hearing in June, Simons noted the clout of the few, powerful big tech companies but also said he would not support attacking companies “because they’re big and successful.”